 The Winchester Christmas Market also includes a special area for British craftspeople to take part in the market and sell their creations such as handmade jewellery, glass work, textiles and other unique items.

-The Winchester Christmas Market opens on Monday the 20th of November and closes on Friday the 22nd of December.
+The Winchester Christmas Market opens on Saturday the 17th of November and closes on Thursday 20th of December.
 It is open from 10am to 6pm Sunday to Wednesday and 10am to 7.30pm Thursday to Saturday.

-One of the star attractions of Christmas in Winchester and the Christmas Market is the Ice Rink in the middle of the market at the Cathedral inner close.
+The star attraction of Christmas in Winchester and the Christmas Market is the Ice Rink in the middle of the market at the Cathedral inner close.
 The Ice Rink is a good size and recently become covered so even useable in the rain.
 Plus, the ice skater numbers are controlled well so you always have space to ice skate, or learn to ice skate, making it great for the whole family.
 Also, the Winchester Ice Rink includes several helper penguins for the little ones (and their parents) to hold on to until you gain confidence.

-The Winchester Ice Rink is open from Monday 20th of November to Sunday 7th of January from 10am to 9pm each day.
-Tickets for the ice rink last 1 hour and this includes time to get fitted for ice skates so ultimately gives you fifty minutes on the ice.
-Tickets cost £11.50 per Adult and £9.50 for Children aged 8 to 18 and £6.95 for children 4-7.
+The Winchester Ice Rink is open from Saturday 17th of November to Wednesday 2nd of January from 10am to 9pm each day.
+Tickets for the ice rink last 1 hour and this includes time to get fitted for ice skates so ultimately gives you roughly fifty minutes on the ice.
+Tickets cost £11.00 per Adult and £8.95 for Children aged 8 to 16 and £6.95 for children 2-7.

-As well as the food huts at the Christmas Market, Winchester has lots to offer for the foodie traveller and here are some of the best places to eat in Winchester at Christmas but we recommend you book in advance as they will get filled up.
+As well as the great food at the Christmas Market Winchester has lots to offer for the foodie traveller.
+So here are some of the best places to eat in Winchester at Christmas.

 The Chesil Rectory is a unique restaurant house in a 600 year old Medieval house that actually sits a few feet below the modern street level and has to be seen to be believed and enjoyed.
 It is a wonderful restaurant serving first class modern British food with good service.
 The Chesil Rectory also serves one of the best Gin and Tonics in Winchester and that is up against some stiff competition.
 The Chesil Rectory can be found at 1 Chesil Street and contacted on 01962 851555